moincreemers/swt/features.md

 - Format code (JS, Java): DONE
 - Dialogs are not in the correct position when the page is scrolled.
 The scrollbar is then removed but the dialog may be out of the viewport.
 Sidebar dialogs do the same thing.
 Preferred solution is CSS (if possible).: DONE.
-- Dialogs can return decision and other staticData to the page that owns them: Partially done.
-We need some way to use the staticData returned in QueryService parameters and statements etc.: DONE.
+- Dialogs can return decision and other data to the page that owns them: Partially done.
+We need some way to use the data returned in QueryService parameters and statements etc.: DONE.
 See V.GetReturnValue.
 - filter adapter: DONE
 - groupBy adapter: DONE
 - aggregate adapter: DONE